 Yamaha NS-1000 M were not the speakers that I ever considered buying.
 I was aware of them and their legendary status but for some reasons I was always more attracted to British speakers.
 I was fascinated with with Japanese amplifiers from golden era of HiFi, however, the speakers were never something that I have easy fallen in love with.
 This was not until I found a pair of NS1000M for a reasonable amount of money, near the place where I live.
 I ended up with light wallet and very very heavy speakers.

-Just to clarify for the purpose of this review – to start with I have listened to the speakers as they were (original condition), but as with most of old electronics, I decided to replace electrolytic capacitors in the crossovers with modern film caps of the same values.
-During the recapping I have measured the original electrolytic capacitors and I was very surprised to discover that these were very much within their tolerances and were very good quality indeed.
+Just to clarify for the purpose of this review – to start with I have listened to the speakers as they were (original condition), but as with most of old electronics, I decided to replace the original capacitors in the crossovers with modern film caps of the same values.
+During the recapping I have measured the original capacitors and I was very surprised to discover that these were very much within their tolerances and were very good quality indeed.
 Following my usual methodical approach, I have only recapped one speaker and left the other one as it was.
-After this I concluded listening tests in mono.
-I discovered that the recap made very little difference to the sound.
-If anything, it just took a little edge of sometimes ‘sharp’ sounding treble.
-I may try to use high end capacitors in the future, but for the purpose of this review I left the speakers recapped with basic film capacitors, as these, to my ears, made very little difference to the sound when compared with original crossovers.
+After this I concluded listening tests in mono and discovered that the recap made very little difference to the sound.
+If anything, it just took a little edge of sometimes ‘sharp’ sounding treble but it was borderline of perception.
+For the purpose of this review I left the speakers recapped with basic film capacitors, as these, to my ears, made very little difference to the sound when compared with original crossovers.
+If I could turn back the time, I’d leave the crossovers with the original capacitors.

 The Yamaha NS-1000 were designed and released to the market in 1974.
 They received very good reviews in British HiFi press in the late 70s.
 There were two versions of these speakers.
 The one referred to as “NS-1000” was designed with domestic market in mind and had enclosures made from solid wood, which gave each speaker a modest weight of 39kg!
 The “NS-1000M” were designed with studio use in mind and I can only assume that that M stands for monitor.
 These monitors featured exactly the same components as the domestic version but had the enclosures made from chipboard with plywood bracing, giving them equally impressive weight of 31kg per speakers.
 Design of both versions, even by today’s standards is outstanding.
 Both tweeter and midrange drivers feature extremely rigid beryllium domes.
 The bass is as 12in compressed paper pulp cone working in heavily dampen closed enclosure.